Sharon-B/Inside-Out/README.md

         ./manage.py loaddata db.json

-9. Then we can run the site using the postgres database however I encountered an error here and had to do the following:
+9. Then we can run the site using the postgres database.

-* In terminal I entered: `echo $DATABASE_URL`
-* The response in the terminal was: postgresql://gitpod@localhost
-* Then in the terminal I entered: `unset DATABASE_URL`

-This is another gitpod issue with the code institute template and was because Gitpod sets postgresql://gitpod@localhost and it is not a valid Postgres URL (no name), so it throws an error.

 10. Setup settings.py file to use either the sqlite database when running on gitpod or the postgres database when running on Heroku by using the following code: